dotnet/AspNetDocs/aspnet/web-forms/overview/data-access/editing-inserting-and-deleting-data/an-overview-of-inserting-updating-and-deleting-data-cs.md

 **Figure 9**: Map the ObjectDataSource's `Delete()` Method to the `ProductBLL` Class's `DeleteProduct` Method ([Click to view full-size image](an-overview-of-inserting-updating-and-deleting-data-cs/_static/image23.png))

 You may have noticed that the drop-down lists in the UPDATE, INSERT, and DELETE tabs already had these methods selected.
-This is thanks to our use of the `DataObjectMethodAttribute` that decorates the methods of `ProducstBLL`.
+This is thanks to our use of the `DataObjectMethodAttribute` that decorates the methods of `ProductsBLL`.
 For example, the DeleteProduct method has the following signature:

 [!code-csharp[Main](an-overview-of-inserting-updating-and-deleting-data-cs/samples/sample2.cs)]